KDL-umass/CausalGPSLC.jl/docs/src/index.md

 ## Summarizing

 It can be helpful to summarize the inferred individual treatment effects and sample average treatment effects into mean and credible intervals.
+A use case for this is demonstrated in the [examples](#examples) section.

 ```@docs
 summarizeEstimates